roncourville/component-library-assessment/packages/ui/src/components/DataGrid/README.md

 # DataGrid Component

-A flexible data grid component with support for sorting, filtering, pagination, and inline editing.
+A flexible data grid component with support for pagination and inline editing.
 This component is designed to be easily customizable with pluggable components for different column types.

 ## Features

 - Inline cell editing
 - Row editing
-- Sorting (multi-column)
-- Filtering and search
 - Pagination
 - Checkbox selection
 - Custom cell renderers and editors